-Me watching interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner
+Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

-I spent two weeks in Bordeaux in March/April 2014 tasting app.
-300 2013s and additional app.
-50 wines, divided in several verticals and several wines in 2010, 2011 and 2012 vintages.
-Here is short summary of what I've experienced during my stay in Bordeaux, tasting 2013 primeur and other vintages.
+I spent two weeks in Bordeaux in March/April 2014, tasting around 300 2013s and additional 50 wines, divided into several verticals and wines in 2010, 2011, and 2012 vintages.
+Here is a summary of what I've experienced during my stay in Bordeaux, tasting 2013 Primeur and other vintages.
 Visits are described chronologically, not alphabetically.
-This year as last year I've chosen not to describe every wine district by district as usual, but as visit by visit, summarize wines from UGCB tastings and also write my impressions about other vintages tasted.
-During the first week of tastings, I was accompanied by Niko Dukan, wine journalist from Croatia and for the second week was accompanied by my Danish friends, Anne and Ivar Bjurner, Anne = wine sommelier and Ivar = wine collector.
-All my TNs and impressions are my own, therefore I'm reviewing wines as "I tasted...." and not "We tasted..." etc.
+This year as last year, I've chosen not to describe every wine district by district as usual, but as visit by visit, summarize wines from UGCB tastings, and also write my impressions about other vintages tasted.
+During the first week of tastings, Niko Dukan, a wine journalist from Croatia, accompanied me.
+For the second week, my Danish friends accompanied me, Anne and Ivar Bjurner; Anne = a wine sommelier, and Ivar = a wine collector.
+All my TNs and impressions are my own.
+Therefore, I'm reviewing wines as "I tasted...." and not "We tasted..." etc.

-2013 had an awful start the vintage with wet and cold weather during the first three months, slightly better April and again rainy and cold May.
+2013 had an awful start with wet and cold weather during the first three months, slightly better April, and rainy and cold May.
 June offered some violent storms and no warm weather.
-Vinexpo in June took place in very rainy and cold weather, very wet by the way.
-As a result of this flowering was late and especially Merlot suffered lack of fruit setting and millerandage.
-July brought some warm spells of weather but ended with an extremely violent storm, which poured a lot of water down in a short time, causing extensive flooding.
-On Left Bank this storm gale winds uprooted many trees from Margaux to St.Estephe.
-August started with a hail storm, which avoided the most important areas in Bordeaux, affecting only Entre-Deux-Mers and some parts of Castillon, Cotes de Bordeaux.
+Vinexpo in June took place in stormy and cold weather, very wet, by the way.
+As a result, flowering was late, and Merlot especially suffered a lack of fruit setting and millerandage.
+July brought some warm weather spells but ended with an extremely violent storm, which quickly shed a lot of water, causing extensive flooding.
+On Left Bank, this storm's gale winds uprooted many trees from Margaux to St.Estephe.
+August started with a hail storm, which avoided the most critical areas in Bordeaux, affecting only Entre-Deux-Mers and some parts of Castillon, Cotes de Bordeaux.

-Happily, warm weather came back and stayed until the end of the month.
-Nevertheless, grapes on vines were in different stages of ripeness and it was sure that harvest would be late and very small in quantity.
-Some indifferent weather lasted until mid-September, then warm weather returned once again.
-In the end of September, another violent storm struck Bordeaux and on the 4th October major rainfall followed.
-There were big problems with rot, which would spread itself over many hectares during one night!
+Happily, warm weather returned and stayed until the end of the month.
+Nevertheless, grapes on vines were in different stages of ripeness, and it was sure that harvest would be late and very small in quantity.
+Some indifferent weather lasted until mid-September, and then warm weather returned.
+At the end of September, another violent storm struck Bordeaux, and significant rainfall followed on the 4th of October.
+There were substantial problems with rot, spreading itself over many hectares during one night!
 Surprisingly enough, this rot (white one) didn't affect all Bordeaux, hitting vineyards randomly.
-During the harvest, Merlot cuvees looked diluted and weak, Cabernet Franc needed more time and so did Cabernet Sauvignon.
-Some properties brought in however some pretty nice Petit Verdot.
-Sauvignon Blanc and Semillon succeeded pretty well, both for dry white and sweet white wines and 2013 vintage for these wines is better than 2012 vintage.
+During the harvest, Merlot cuvees looked diluted and weak, Cabernet Franc needed more time to ripen, and so did Cabernet Sauvignon.
+Some properties brought in, however, some pretty nice Petit Verdot.
+Sauvignon Blanc and Semillon succeeded pretty well, both for dry white and sweet white wines, and 2013 vintage for these wines is better than 2012 vintage.
 Whites dominate over reds in 2013 vintage.
 Optical machines stayed unused in "garages" and collected a lot of dust in 2013 vintage!

 20 Mille Bordeaux Supérieur 88 3 de Valandraud St-Emilion 86 d'Aiguilhe Castillon Côtes de Bordeaux 86 Aile d'Argent 89p Alter Ego de Palmer Margaux 88 L'Ambroisie du Chateau La Croix des Moines Lalande de Pomerol 85 Amélisse/Saintayme St-Emilion 88 d'Angludet Margaux 87 d'Arche Sauternes 91 d'Armailhac Pauillac 87 Ausone St-Emilion GC 93 Balestard La Tonnelle St-Emilion GC 86 Barde-Haut St-Emilion GC 89 Barrabaque Canon-Fronsac 90 Bastor Lamontagne Sauternes 92 Batailley Pauillac 87 Beaulieu Bordeaux Superieur 87 Beaumont Haut-Médoc 87 Beauregard Pomerol 87